PROTECT successfully launched in Brussels

 Professor Emeritus, Kees Groenendijk from University of Nijmegen reflected upon whether lessons learned from implementation of international soft law on migrants and refugees are relevant for the implementation of the Compacts on Migrants and Refugees compacts.

-Lastly, Protect partner and Work Package leader, Professor Elspeth Guild from Queen Mary University of London posed the following question: “Why and how do we need to include the UN Global Migration Compact as a factor while assessing the Global Refugee Compact?“ In her presentation, Guild criticises the presentation of refugees in the context of “burden” rather than “opportunity”.
+Lastly, Protect partner and Work Package leader, Professor Elspeth Guild from Queen Mary University of London posed the following question: “Why and how do we need to include the UN Global Migration Compact as a factor while assessing the Global Refugee Compact?“ In her presentation, Guild criticizes the presentation of refugees in the context of “burden” rather than “opportunity”.
 Guild concludes by arguing that there is space to integrate both compacts into the global asylum and migration regimes as part of the commitments that states undertake.

 Looking Forward: Securing the Success of the Global Compact on Refugees